If you would like more information on any of the clubs listed here, please email our Recreation Department by clicking here.

 If you enjoy listening and dancing to party music from the 50's through the 80's, or really good dance music from any era, while enjoying some food and drinks and chatting with friends, then this is the club for you.
 Grab your spandex and follow the glitter-ball to the DooWop and Disco Dance Club website.

 If you enjoy all things green and growing, this club's for you.
 Members benefit from monthly meetings, field trips, garden tours, and seminars that enrich minds and gardens.
 They also host flower shows and home garden tours for residents.
-Click here to view the Garden Club website.
+So stop smelling the roses and instead treat your eyes to the Garden Club website.

 When you're lucky enough to live in a community built around a golf course, this one's a no-brainer.
 You don't need to be a member of the club to golf, but joining means you'll improve your skills with lots of lessons and tournaments and you'll meet a great group of golf-lovers, too.
 Why not take as swing at the Golf Club website?